aileencomer/driving-engine/guides/quick-start/setup-drive-engine/Android.md

 }
 ```

-This may seem like a lot so let's break it down:
+This may seem like a lot, so let's break it down:

 ```java
 public void registerDriveEngineListener() {